b1ack0p/lxde-auto-wallpaper-rotator/README.md

 # wallpaper-rotator

-Automatic desktop wallpaper rotator from specific picture path(s) for LXDE
+Automatic desktop wallpaper rotator from specific picture path(s) for LXDE.

+script looks for defined image file extensions from multiple directories and sub-directories.

 copy ```wallpaper-rotator.sh``` and ```services.sh``` anywhere you wish (by default paths inside .service file set to ```~/.local/bin/```)